The Excel SUBSTITUTE Function

 |text||-||The original text string containing the text to be replaced.|

-|old_text||-||The text to be found and replaced by new_text.|
+|old_text||-||The sub-string that is to be found and replaced by new_text.|

-|new_text||-||The new text that is to be used to replace the old_text.|
+|new_text||-||The new text string that is to be used to replace the old_text.|

-Note also, that the Excel Substitute function is case sensitive.
+Note that the Excel Substitute function is case sensitive.
 Therefore, if the old_text argument is the text string "A", this will NOT replace instances of the lower case text string "a".

 Further information and examples of the Excel Substitute function can be found on the Microsoft Office website.